Lab 7 In-Class: More Selection

 telling which is wrong (user or computer)

 and terminates without playing the game.
-(Note that this will

-Of course, if the computer's play is illegal that means your statement
+(Of course, if the computer's play is illegal that means your statement

 that generates the random number is wrong!)